shreshthaa21/World-Happiness-Report-Study/README.md

 SQL Query: [Data Joining]()

-## The Analyzing and Visualizing Process
+## Analyzing and Visualizing Process
-To answer the first question, I have uploaded the dataset, year-wise, on **GRETL**, which is a statistical software.
+To answer the _first question_, I have uploaded the dataset, year-wise, on **GRETL**, which is a statistical software.
 Through this, we can perform a regression analysis, which helps us figure out the variables that have the strongest impact on the dependent variable.
 In this case, the happiness score is the dependent variable.
 The explanatory variables are GDP per capita, Social Support, Life Expectancy, Freedom, Generosity, and Perceptions of corruption.

 The interpretation of the [regression results]() are as follows: